Data Acquisition System – The Complete Guide

 Rack Mountable Data Acquisition System

-The data acquisition systems which are being used to measure multiple parameters from hundreds of sensors in a laboratory or test bench, multiple data acquisition cards are mounted in chassis and these chassis are mounted on a 19” Rack enclosure.
+In the data acquisition systems that are being used to measure multiple parameters from hundreds of sensors in a laboratory or test bench, multiple data acquisition cards are mounted in chassis and these chassis are mounted on a 19” Rack enclosure.

 In such a complex environment, rack mounting DAS provides proper distribution of cabling and physical protection to the system.

-Logic Fruit Technologies AQUILA Data Acquisition System is an example of Rack mounting Data acquisition system.
+Logic Fruit Technologies AQUILA Data Acquisition System is an example of a Rack mounting Data acquisition system.

 Rack Mountable Data Acquisition System